Kabbalah: Conservative, Reform and Reconstructionist Judaism

 Ours is an age hungry for meaning, for a sense of belonging, for holiness.
 In that search, we have returned to the very Kabbalah our predecessors scorned.
 The stone that the builders rejected has become the head cornerstone (Psalm 118:22)...
 Kabbalah was the last universal theology adopted by the entire Jewish people, hence faithfulness to our commitment to positive-historical Judaism mandates a reverent receptivity to Kabbalah.

-The Reconstructionist movement, under the leadership of Arthur Green in the 1980s and 1990s, and with the influence of Zalman Schachter Shalomi, brought a strong openness to Kabbalah and hasidic elements that then came to play prominent roles in the Kol ha-Neshamah siddur series.
+The Reconstructionist movement, under the leadership of Rabbi Arthur Green in the 1980s and 1990s, and with the influence of Renewal Judaism rabbi Zalman Schachter-Shalomi, brought a strong openness to Kabbalah and hasidic elements that then came to play prominent roles in the Kol ha-Neshamah (כָּל הַנְּשָׁמָה) siddur series.

 Antinomian Kabbalah

 Antinomian strands of Kabbalah reject or invert normal religious principles as a way of attempting purification.
 In these frameworks, transgression or sin itself is viewed as a spiritual necessity, capable of unleashing hidden divine sparks trapped in impure realms.
 The most prominent antinomian movements within Judaism were the Sabbateans and the Frankists.
-Followers of Sabbatai Zevi believed that the coming of the messiah rendered Jewish commandments obsolete, with some sects engaging in ritualistic violations of the Law.
-Many of his adherents continued to view his actions as part of a hidden divine plan.
-In the 18th century, Jacob Frank pushed this theology further, advocating explicitly for "redemption through sin," such as ritualized orgies and incest.
-Eventually, the Frankists were encouraged to mass convert into Catholicism.
-These movements were widely condemned as heretical but demonstrate the extent to which mystical ideas could support radical or subversive, reinterpretations of Jewish life.
+Sabbateans were followers of Sabbatai Zevi, a 17th-century Jewish messiah claimant who argued that the messiah rendered both biblical mitzvot and rabbinic Halakha obsolete, with some sects engaging in ritualistic violations of both.
+Many of his adherents continued to view his actions as part of a hidden divine plan, even after Zevi's apostasy to Islam.
+In the 18th century, Jacob Frank pushed Sabbatean theology further, advocating explicitly for "redemption through sin," such as ritualized orgies and incest.
+Eventually, the Frankists were encouraged to convert en masse to Roman Catholicism, and most did so.
+These movements were widely condemned as heretical but demonstrate the extent to which mystical ideas could support radical or subversive reinterpretations of normative Judaism and Jewish life.